kevinosborn31/loan-platform/README.md

 ## Objective

 Develop a tool that allows users to enter their personal and loan-related details through a form.
 After form submission, the server will process this information and return loan offers from multiple lenders based on the submitted details.
-This project aims to test the candidate's ability to integrate front-end and back-end technologies with a focus on code structure, types, tests, and clean functional code.
-A polished UI is not required, but practical application and user interaction are crucial.

 ## Local environment set up
 - `npm i` to install the required dependencies